burikk/laravel-boilerplate/README.md

 If they are not, just enter `sudo chown -R YOURUSER:YOURGROUP var` outside the PHP container
 4) Get into PHP container running command `docker compose exec php bash`
 5) To install Composer dependencies run `composer install && composer dump-autoload` in the PHP container
+6) Get into NPM container `docker compose exec npm bash`
+7) Install packages using `npm install` inside NPM container
-6) Check the `/` route if it's working and shows you Laravel greeting page
+8) Check the `/` route if it's working and shows you Laravel greeting page
-7) Enjoy and develop!
+9) Enjoy and develop!